NouryJanse/recipes/README.md

 ## About

 Welcome to my recipe app 🥗!
 Thank you for taking the time to read this document 🙏!
 An app that generates groceries shopping lists from recipes.
 Recipes that you can create yourself or pick from the database of inspiring recipes by others.
 Note that this app is a work in progress and that its purpose is mostly to demonstrate my experience, current skillset at last but not least: interests as an engineer 🧑‍💻.
+Please refer to some screenshots below.

 ## Creator application